 Our bylaws provide that, for stockholder nominations to the Board or other proposals to be considered at an annual meeting, the stockholder must have given timely notice thereof in writing to the Corporate Secretary at LifeStance Health Group, Inc., 4800 N. Scottsdale Road, Suite 6000, Scottsdale, Arizona 85251.
 To be timely, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the prior year's annual meeting, except that if the annual meeting is set for a date that is not within 30 days before or after such anniversary date, we must receive the notice not later than the close of business on the tenth day following the day on which we first provide notice or public disclosure of the date of the Annual Meeting.
-Assuming the date of our 2023 annual meeting is not so advanced or delayed, stockholders who wish to make a proposal at the 2022 annual meeting must notify us no earlier than February 1, 2023 and no later than March 3, 2023.
-Such notice must provide the information required by our bylaws with respect to each matter the stockholder proposes to bring before the 2023 annual meeting.
+Assuming the date of our 2024 annual meeting is not so advanced or delayed, stockholders who wish to make a proposal at the 2024 annual meeting must notify us no earlier than February 2, 2024 and no later than March 3, 2024.
+Such notice must provide the information required by our bylaws with respect to each matter the stockholder proposes to bring before the 2024 annual meeting.
 If you wish to obtain a free copy of our bylaws, please contact Investor Relations at LifeStance Health Group, Inc., 4800 N. Scottsdale Road, Suite 6000, Scottsdale, Arizona 85251, or by email at investor.relations@lifestance.com.
+Additionally, for stockholder nominations to the Board to be considered at the annual meeting, to the extent that Rule 14a-19 under the Exchange Act applies, the stockholder must have complied with Rule 14a-19 under the Exchange Act.